harikrishnan-kp/notes/ros/ros2.md

 # ROS2
 rose is a series of libraries, tools and frameworks for simplifying robot development
-* in ros each processes that do a specific task is named as `node`
+* in ros `node` is a unit of computation that do a specific task
 * nodes can be written in any language, but python and c++ is the default languages
 * ROS nodes typically communicate through interfaces of one of three types: `topics`, `services`, or `actions`
 * ros allows communication between node on the same system or different systems on the same network